Customer Kudos

 Akai MPK MIDI Keyboard Controllers

-Akai APC Ableton Live and FL Studio MIDI Controllers
+Akai APC Ableton Live MIDI Controllers

 Then there's the APC Mini and Akai MIDImix knob controller -- all amazing values on dedicated hardware controllers.